-TREPEL has intensified its engineering efforts and not only further developed and improved its existing range of loaders.
-TREPEL has introduced several new products into the market.
-Firstly, a pallet/container transporter which is the logical counterpart to its loaders.
-The main deck loaders got a new flagship, the CHAMP 350 which is the most capable loader in the world with a loading capacity of 35 tons on each of its two platforms.
+TREPEL intensified its engineering efforts and not only further developed and improved its existing range of loaders but also introduced several new products into the market: Firstly, a pallet/container transporter which is the logical counterpart to its loaders.
+The main deck loaders got a new flagship, the CHAMP 350, which is the most capable loader in the world with a loading capacity of 35 tons on each of its two platforms.
 The CHAMP 350 is the consequential answer to the booming over-size air cargo business.

-TREPEL has also developed a new towing tractor : the TAE 20electric.
+TREPEL also developed a new towing tractor: the TAE 20electric.
 The innovative technology and design of the TAE 20 have opened very successfully a whole new market for TREPEL.
-The success of all these newly launched products strengthens us in our growth strategy.
-So, do not be surprised to encounter new Trepel products anywhere you go in future.

 Entering the market of conventional aircraft tractors

-TREPEL enters the market of conventional aircraft tractors.
-The CHALLENGER 700 is launched during the ”inter airport europe” Show in Munich.
-This new Aircraft Tractor is capable of towing a fully loaded A380: Its new ergonomics, its liftable power pack for easy maintenance and its adjustable hydro-pneumatic suspension bring a fresh wind in the market.
+TREPEL entered the market of conventional aircraft tractors.
+The CHALLENGER 700 was launched during the ”inter airport europe” show in Munich.
+This new aircraft tractor is capable of towing a fully loaded A380: Its new ergonomics, its liftable power pack for easy maintenance and its adjustable hydro-pneumatic suspension bring a fresh wind in the market.
 The ground handling community regards the CHALLENGER 700 a truly innovative aircraft tractor.

 Introduction of the first CHAMP 70e

-First electric CHAMP 70W with lithium battery exhibited at the InterAirport show in Munich in 2009.
+The first electric CHAMP 70W with lithium battery was exhibited at the ”inter airport europe” show in Munich.
 Since then, the electric version of the CHAMP 70 has successfully established itself as a “zero emission” machine.
 The electric 7t loader is operating daily in countries as various as Sweden, Qatar, Spain and Germany.

 New aircraft tractors to handle mid-size and small aircraft

-TREPEL continues its offensive in the aircraft tractor market.
-Fostered by the success of the CHALLENGER 700, TREPEL launches two new aircraft tractors designed to handle mid-size and small aircraft: the CHALLENGER 430 and CHALLENGER 160.
+TREPEL continued its offensive in the aircraft tractor market.
+Fostered by the success of the CHALLENGER 700, TREPEL launched two new aircraft tractors designed to handle mid-size and small aircraft: The CHALLENGER 430 and CHALLENGER 160.